Booster Seat

-"Booster Seat" is a song by Australian indie rock band Spacey Jane, released on 7 June 2020 as the sixth and final single to their debut studio album, Sunlight (2020).
+"Booster Seat" is a song by Australian indie rock band Spacey Jane from their debut studio album, Sunlight (2020).
 The song peaked at number eight on the ARIA charts, and polled at number two in the Triple J Hottest 100 of 2020.
-It has reached certified triple platinum status, having sold over 210,000 units.
+In 2024, the song was certified 7× platinum by the Australian Recording Industry Association, having sold over 490,000 units.

 At the 2021 ARIA Music Awards, "Booster Seat" won Song of the Year.
 It also won Best Single at the 2020 West Australian Music Industry Awards, and Independent Song of the Year at the AIR Awards of 2021.
 Further, it was shortlisted for Song of the Year at the APRA Music Awards of 2021.

 Composition

-Lyricism

 "Booster Seat" took over six months to write.
-Frontman Caleb Harper said "the way it was put together is kind of different to our other songs", admitting the song "has a lot of space and it's very long", and that it wasn't released as a promotional single because "it's quite slow, it's not a standard sort of single choice".

-As explained by Harper, "Booster Seat" lyrically deals with "feeling like anxiety and depression are taking control away from you".
-Al Newstead of Triple J explained "it's a complex emotional metaphor made easy to grasp by the imagery" and the "song’s gorgeous refrain."
+Frontman Caleb Harper said its length and slow pacing sets it apart from their previous work.
+The song lyrically deals with "feeling like anxiety and depression are taking control away from you".
+Al Newstead of Triple J explained "it's a complex emotional metaphor made easy to grasp by the imagery" and the "song's gorgeous refrain."

-Production

 The song came about as Harper was "messing about with some open chords on the guitar, sliding gently between the 1st and the 4th of the key."
 Lead guitarist Ashton Hardman-Le Cornu then developed the riff and presented it to the producer, who originally rejected it.

+Release

+"Booster Seat" was not released as a single, with Harper admitting its slow pace meant it was "not a standard... single choice".
+He said "none of [the band members] really thought that it was going to be that special", but once Sunlight was released, the song became a focus track.
+Its music video was directed by Matt Sav and released on 11 December 2020.

+"Booster Seat" has become Spacey Jane's most popular song by far, with over 100 million streams on Spotify as of April 2025.